UltraCakeBakery/FastColorGenerator/README.md

 ## Acknowledgements

 The [Linear Congruential Generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator) algorithm used in this library was originally published in 1958 by W. E. Thomson and A. Rotenberg.
-Its simplicity and speed make it a popular choice for pseudo-random number generation.

 ---